-The company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), which comprise standards and interpretations approved by the IASB and International Accounting Standards and Standing Interpretations Committee interpretations approved by the IASC that remain in effect, and to the extent they have been adopted by the European Union.
+The company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), which comprise standards and interpretations approved by the IASB and International Accounting Standards and Standing Interpretations Committee interpretations approved by the IASC that remain in effect, and to the extent they have been adopted by the UK.

 Until 2014 the company published group accounts for British & American Investment Trust PLC Group which were prepared under IFRS.
-Following an amendment introduced in IFRS 10 in 2014, the group is no longer allowed to consolidate its subsidiaries and therefore instead of preparing group accounts it now prepares separate financial statements for the parent entity only.
+Following an amendment introduced in IFRS 10 in 2014, the parent is not required to consolidate its subsidiaries and therefore instead of preparing group accounts it now prepares separate financial statements for the parent entity only.